DineshRout779/chit-chat/README.md

 # Chit-chat

-A chat application built using React, nodejs and socket.io where users can send and receive messages one-to-one and group chat(under development 🔨).
+A chat application built using React, nodejs and socket.io where users can send and receive messages one-to-one, group chat and many more features.

 ## Features